AsahiLinux/docs/docs/Apple-Platform-Security-Crash-Course.md

 level of security on its own, so mechanisms are layered to cover each others' holes.

 Platform security features are orchestrated by the Secure Enclave Processor (SEP).
-An overview of the SEP's features, the different boot policies, and the boot picker itself is available at [[Introduction to Apple Silicon]].
+An overview of the SEP's features, the different boot policies, and the boot picker itself is available at [Introduction to Apple Silicon](Introduction-to-Apple-Silicon.md).
 This page instead attempts to extrapolate upon and clarify the concepts which may be of interest to users and system maintainers.